FluffyMaguro/SC2_Coop_Overlay/README.md

       - Masteries identified in [MM] maps
       - Automatic identification of preferred players if none are specified
-      - Game length more accurate and close to speedrunning times instead of replay length
+      - Game length more accurate and close to speedrunning times instead of the replay length
       - Better way to find documents folder
       - Tweaks to enemy composition identification
       - Small fixes for replay analysis in custom mutations